|

 turned her back on the stranger as she tried to calm the animal,

-stroking him and murmuring softly.
+stroking it and murmuring softly.

 "Will you not come and see my wares?"